Safety and Security

 A network of security cameras generates footage of activity at every MTD facility.
-MTD has more than 200 interior and exterior security cameras at all facilities including Illinois Terminal, the Operations and Administration building, and Maintenance facilities at 803 and 801 East University Avenue in Urbana.
+MTD has more than 200 interior and exterior security cameras at all facilities including Illinois Terminal, the Operations and Administration building, and Maintenance facility.
 Video surveillance equipment is also present at key boarding locations.
 MTD personnel can watch live feeds of video from any of these locations but footage is primarily used for post-incident review.

 In addition to facility security cameras, MTD has audio and video recording equipment on every MTD vehicle.
 The equipment enables MTD to review footage and audio recordings to investigate and troubleshoot incidents.
 Onboard communications equipment allows operators to quickly and directly communicate with supervisors when incidents occur.

 MTD personnel, including Illinois Terminal security staff, operations supervisors, and managers, are specifically trained to deal with suspicious or inappropriate behavior.
 MTD has close relationships with local police departments and coordinates with them when incidents occur.